-Measu ıre Target 2020 2021 2022 How did we perform? ng the community is safe a nise flood risk and coastal er ve'll actively m onitor and ma nage the drain age of rivers and streams to System and adequacy (Mandatory measure - DIA) Flood control stopbank length is inspected annually and maintained to a 1-in-100-year protection standard.
+Measure Target 2020 2021 2022 How did we perform?
+Ensuring the community is safe and prepared, we'll actively monitor and manage the drainage of rivers and streams to minimise flood risk and coastal erosion.
+System and adequacy (Mandatory measure - DIA) Flood control stopbank length is inspected annually and maintained to a 1-in-100-year protection standard.
 (Total stopbank length 77km) 25% 85% 26% 25% Inspection complete and Council's Asset Management System updated.
 Percentage of request for Service resolved within target time frames.
 80% 84% 87% 72% We had two major floods in November 2021 and March 2022 where Council received more than double the usual service requests immediately after the events.
 This forced Council to focus on recovery work which affected our ability to meet our target.
-We will be closely monitoring this we will be closely monitoring this service through 2022/23 to ensure we improve our service resolution times.
+We will be closely monitoring this service through 2022/23 to ensure we improve our service resolution